wangxiaoyunanne/docs/source/hive_geolocation.html.md

 # Geolocation

 Infers user locations using the location (latitude, longitude) of friends through spatial label propagation.
-Given a graph `G`, geolocation examines each vertex `v`'s neighbors and computes the spatial median of neighbors' location list, the output is a list of predicted locations for all vertices with unknown locations.
+Given a graph `G`, geolocation examines each vertex `v`'s neighbors and computes the spatial median of the neighbors' location list.
+The output is a list of predicted locations for all vertices with unknown locations.

 ## Summary of Results